 In June 1900, when the federal census was taken, James and Margaret were residing in the Pleasant District of Preston County, having been married for 50 years.
 Of their nine children, seven were living as of that year.
-James' occupation was listed as "farmer," as was his son Jasper, who was living with his wife in the parents' household.
+James' occupation was listed as "farmer."

 James died after a long illness of "dropsy" on July 21, 1900, at the age of 68.
 In his obituary, the West Virginia Argus reported that "The funeral was held Sunday afternoon in the M.E. church, conducted by Rev. Henry Friend of Albrightsville, after which the burial took place in the graveyard near the church.
 A large crowd of friends and neighbors attended the funeral."

 The widowed Margaret then lived with her son Wilbert, on the 50-acre farm.
 Wilbert was said by his uncle and aunt,Lewis and Lydia A. (Martin) Smith, to have had "not much more than ... one horse, one cow and one road wagon."

 She petitioned the government to be awarded her late husband's pension.
 Among those signing or witnessing affidavits were Willie H. Rodeheaver, Joseph A. Martin, McClellan and Belle Hartman, John J. Martin, Catie Martin, David A. Smith, Joel Titchenell,